SopheaEd/Research-Methodology/ch5-measure-by-measure.md

  ### Using one or more variables in translating concepts
  - How many variables?
-   - consider about simple or compelex
+   - depends on how compelx a simple or compelex of the concepts are.
    - simple concept can be one dimension, and complex concept need multiple dimension.
   - A simple concept can be measured by *__item measures__* while complex concepts require *__composite measures__*.
   - **Item measure** - a single indicator used to document a concept (i.e. one question is typically used to measure gender or age or material status)